goodwillpunning/beaker/README.md

 ```

 ## Setting the benchmark queries to execute
-Beaker can execute benchmark queries is several formats:
+Beaker can be given queries to execute in several ways:
 1. Execute a single query
 ```benchmark.setQuery(query=query)```
 2. Execute several queries from a file